These simple guidelines will help you maximize your interview time to choose the right candidate.

 Hey, we’re not going to sugarcoat it; hiring is difficult.
 The most critical information to your hiring decision will likely come from candidate interviews—but interviews only work if you ask the right questions (and avoid the wrong ones: see What not to ask candidates in interviews).
-Whether you’re writing your questions or selecting them from WhoCo’s expansive library, these simple guidelines will help you maximize your interview time to choose the right candidate.
+Whether you’re writing your questions or selecting them from WhoCo’s expansive, skill-linked library, these simple guidelines will help you maximize your interview time to make great hiring decisions.

-Meanwhile, remember to be considerate of candidates’ time too.
+You have limited interview time, so figure out which skills matter most for the job and then write or choose questions for those skills.
+And, if you’re already using a well-designed assessment or work sample to understand a given skill, you may not need to spend time asking about it at all!
+Prioritizing helps you be considerate of candidates’ time too.
 They’re either busy at their current job or spending time looking for their next opportunity.
-So if you already assessed a candidate on a given skill and have signal on their aptitude, spare them (and yourself) yet another interview question that won’t likely change anything.
+So if you already assessed a candidate on a given skill and have signal on their proficiency, spare them (and yourself) a redundant interview question.

 You may also want to find out how someone would deal with something they may not have faced in the past.
 For example, asking a designer, “how would you bring visual art into the digital space for our company?” to learn how someone would handle a unique job-related situation.
 Situational interview questions like these are fair game as well.
-They’re still behaviorally-oriented as they seek to understand the work behavior you would expect someone to exhibit under a given situation.
+They’re still behaviorally oriented as they seek to understand the work behavior you would expect someone to exhibit under a given situation.

 Starting with skills helps you avoid unintended discrimination